QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/_old/windows/index.md

 [![windows_privilege_escalation](../../_badges/poat/windows_privilege_escalation.svg)](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Windows%20-%20Privilege%20Escalation.md)

 <div class="row row-cols-md-2"><div>

-As there isn't much we can do as a regular user, we will try to elevate our level of privileges to Administrator, or system.
-You may have to do horizontal escalation first, i.g. moving to another account that has the same level of privilege, but may have different permissions.

-* Misconfigurations <small>(user permissions...)</small>
-* Missing security updates <small>(vulnerable OS, software...)</small>
-* Find vulnerable scheduled tasks/services

-The **goal is to pop out a PowerShell/CMD as root** (root shell), basically, the same as selecting "run as administrator" for one of them.

 </div><div>

 There are many **automated scripts** that will investigate usual places, services, files... that you may want to look at.
 You will still have to understand the output, dig into it...